rstgroup/json-api-php/README.md

 }}
 ```

-## Url Templates
+## Url templates
-Url templates can be used to to formulate URLs for resources according to their type.
-You can add Your Url template like this:
+Url templates can be used to describe URL format for resources according to their type.
+You can add your url templates like this:

 ```php
 $authorTemplate = new Template('posts.author', '/authors/{posts.author.id}', 'authors');